cepsdev/incubator_learn_struct/README.md

     };
 ```

-the algorithm should learn that there can be up to two *owners*-fields.
+the algorithm should learn that there can be up to two *owner*-fields.